ren-jie-wu/cs2620/PS1/engineering_notebook.md

 - [ ] Implement wildcard search & pagination for listing accounts
 - [x] Implement batch retrieval of messages
 - [ ] Implement deletion logic for messages & accounts
-- [ ] Introduce a database backend (SQLite or lightweight key-value store)
+- [ ] Introduce a database backend (SQLite or lightweight key-value store, however it could not be able to support concurrency)
-- [ ] Improve concurrency with threading or async
+- [x] Improve concurrency with threading or async

 #### Phase 3: Finalization